DevMountain/Timeline/README.md

 Use the table view's header view to display the photo and a toolbar that allows the user to comment, share, or follow.
 Use the table view cells to display comments.

 1. Add a vertical `UIStackView` to the Header of the table view.
 Add a `UIImageView` and a horizontal `UIStackView` to the stack view.
-Add 'Comment', 'Share', and 'Follow Post' `UIButtons`s to the horizontal stack view.
+Add 'Comment', 'Share', and 'Follow Post' `UIButton`s to the horizontal stack view.
 Set the horizontal hugging priority of the center button (Share) to 249 to distribute the buttons correctly.
 2. Set up your constraints so that the image view is the height you chose previously for displaying images within your app.
 3. Update the cell to support comments that span multiple lines without truncating them.
 Set the `UITableViewCell` to the subtitle style.
 Set the number of lines to zero.
 Implement dynamic heights by setting the `tableView.rowHeight` and `tableView.estimatedRowHeight` in the `viewDidLoad`.
 4. Add an `updateViews` function that will update the scene with the details of the post.
 Implement the function by setting the `imageView.image` and reloading the table view if needed.
 5. Implement the `UITableViewDataSource` functions.
 * note: The final app does not need to support any editing styles, but you may want to include support for editing while developing early stages of the app.
 6. Add an IBAction for the 'Comment' button.
 Implement the IBAction by presenting a `UIAlertController` with a text field, a Cancel action, and an 'OK' action.
 Implement the 'OK' action to initialize a new `Comment` via the `PostController` and reload the table view to display it.
 * note: Do not create a new `Comment` if the user has not added text.
 7. Add an IBAction for the 'Share' and 'Follow' buttons.
 You will implement these two actions in future steps.

 #### Add Post Scenes